Tips for Working Remotely

 A feature of remote work is that employees can be anywhere in the world – all you need is an internet connection – and teams can be collaborating across countries and continents.
 This means that people may be working in different time zones from each other, with working hours that are either totally different or that just overlap.
 In these cases, it’s even more important to maintain good communication and to make sure everyone is informed.

-A great way to make everyone feel included is by using project management apps like Asana or Trello.
+Use Project Management Apps: A great way to make everyone feel included is by using project management apps like Asana, Noion, or Trello.
 These apps allow you to create projects and assign tasks and deadlines within them, along with a multitude of other functions.
 Everyone can see what is being worked on and what they have to do.
 For managers, it is an invaluable way to track progress, and for an employee, it helps you see what you’re a part of.
 Regular check-ins are also invaluable.
 If you’re a team lead, regularly check in with team members to see if they are on track or need any support, and if you’re a team member, don’t be afraid to check in with your manager to keep the communication flowing.

-If your workplace isn’t using it yet, Slack is a great tool for communicating within a team.
-It’s a type of instant messaging service where you can also create groups and channels.
+Explore Messaging Platforms: If your workplace isn’t using it yet, Slack is a great tool for communicating within a team.
+It’s an instant messaging service where you can also create groups and channels.
 The advantages over email are that you can chat back and forth instantaneously, plus channels can act like a news board, where everyone can stay informed of the latest product updates or social media ideas, for example.
-In a large company with a lot of updates, we recommend adjusting your notifications for groups and channels – Slack can get real busy!
-At flair, we have our own Slack integration.

-You can even have people from outside the organization, like freelancers, join a company’s Slack for projects they may be a part of.
+You can even have people from outside the organization, like marketing freelancers, join a company’s Slack for projects they may be a part of.
 This is a really good feature as it enables full-time employees to easily communicate with freelancers, and makes the freelancers feel a sense of greater inclusivity with the project.
-Also, you can use UCaaS systems that unite all business communication channels and third-party software integrations within one unified platform to prevent miscommunications that negatively impact customer experience and team productivity.
+Also, you can also use UCaaS systems that unite all business communication channels and third-party software integrations within one unified platform to prevent miscommunications that negatively impact customer experience and team productivity.

 How Can Remote Workers Avoid Burnout?

-One of the best things you can do as a remote employee is to create a dedicated workspace at home.
-Only use this space for when you are working, and then leave it at the end of the work day.
 If creating this kind of workspace isn’t possible, you could try switching up your work environment.
 Instead of working from home, perhaps you could work from your local coffee shop, or you could look for a co-working space to join.
 Just changing your scenery in this way can help to stave off burnout and being around other people, even if they aren’t your co-workers, can really benefit your well-being.

-While remote work isn’t a new phenomenon, the pandemic has accelerated its popularity and made it a viable option for both companies and employees.
 In our hyperconnected world, fixed offices are no longer as essential as they once were.
 This means that your next job could very well be a remote job, or your company may decide that working from home is the new standard for all employees.

 image